Robert Carte

 Company Morning Reports were produced every morning by the individual Army units to record personnel matters.
 The following events were reported:

-• From duty to Wounded in Action, September 18, 1943 -penetrating shrapnel wound location Hip.
+• From duty to Wounded in Action, September 18, 1943 -penetrating shrapnel wound from enemy Mortar, location Hip.

 • October 18, 1943, PFC Robert Carte transferred to 53rd Station Hospital.